HimanshuSardana/assignments/image_processing/lab_manual/output.typ

 import matplotlib.pyplot as plt import cv2

-# WAP to draw a border around the input image, input the width (in terms of pixel count) and the desired color of the border from the user.
+# Write a program to draw a border around the input image, input the width (in terms of pixel count) and the desired color of the border from the user.
 img = cv2.imread("./gray_original.png", cv2.IMREAD_GRAYSCALE)
 border_width = int(input("Enter border width (in pixels): "))
 border_color = int(input("Enter border color (0-255): "))